Prix du XXe siecle

 The National Trust for Canada and the Royal Architectural Institute of Canada (RAIC) wish to promote public awareness of significant Canadian architecture of the recent past.

-The Prix du XXe Siècle recognizes buildings over 25 years old that have become landmarks of Canadian architecture.
+The Prix du XXe Siècle recognizes buildings, “of the modern movement and recent heritage” that have become landmarks of Canadian architecture.
 The prize celebrates design quality as well as enduring excellence, recognizing the design of the original architect and/or firm as well as the on-going stewardship of the owner of the building.

 Submissions will be judged on the following: